SorryDB: Can AI Provers Complete Real-World Lean Theorems?: Experiments

 \subsection{Results}

-We evaluate the approaches based on language-models without self-correction with pass@32, while self-correcting models can run up to $16$ iterations.
+We evaluate the approaches based on language models without self-correction with pass@32, while self-correcting models can run up to $16$ iterations.
 We do not evaluate the tactics multiple times, as their outcome is deterministic.
 Performance is shown in Table~\ref{tab:evaluation-results}.
 By looking at the results, we immediately notice that the feedback from the build output, which, in case of errors, includes the state before the failure and the error message, is extremely useful for the models we tested.
 As emphasized by Figure~\ref{fig:pass_at_k}, with just $16$ model calls, iterative approaches strongly outperform any single-shot approach, even if considering pass@k with double the number of calls.
-In other words, when working with SorryDB, access to the project environment and having the possibility to compile it to test a proposed solution is much more helpful than longer reasoning budget or fine-tuning on specific datasets.
+In other words, when working with SorryDB, access to the project environment and having the ability to compile it to test a proposed solution is much more helpful than longer reasoning budget or fine-tuning on specific datasets.

-Figure~\ref{fig:success-rate} shows that performance is generally higher in pedagogical repositories and repositories that contain existing benchmark problems.
-After all, pedagogical repositories often contain theorems that can be solved in a few steps, or even already exist as proven theorems in Mathlib, while benchmark problems are a common target for reasoning evaluation, and recent models may have trained on them.
-Goedel Prover V2 performs relatively better on benchmark repositories.
-In addition to traditional competitive math benchmarks, we also include code generation benchmarks \citep{ye2025verina}.
+\paragraph{Performance depends on category.} Figure~\ref{fig:success-rate} shows that performance is generally higher in pedagogical repositories and repositories that contain existing benchmark problems.
+After all, pedagogical repositories often contain theorems that can be solved in a few steps, or even already exist as proven theorems in Mathlib, while benchmark problems are a common target for reasoning evaluation, and recent models may have been trained on them.
+Goedel Prover V2 and Kimina both perform relatively better on benchmark repositories.

-By inspecting the distribution of solved proofs per prover, we observe that aggregating solutions across provers increases the total number of solved tasks.
+\paragraph{Different provers solve different tasks.} By inspecting the distribution of solved proofs per prover, we observe that aggregating solutions across provers increases the total number of solved tasks.
 This indicates that provers are complementary: each succeeds on a different subset of problems, and even the strongest prover fails on instances that others can solve.
-A qualitative example of this is shown in Appendix~\ref{app:qualitative-analysis}.

-Moreover, we notice that without library search, provers struggle to find theorems on their own.

-Finally, we notice that specialized models have been trained on old Lean versions, and the version mismatch could be a reason for their weaker performance.